What courses should I take in preparation for graduate study in your programs?

 What percentage of applicants are offered admission to the Ph.D. rotation program each year?

 Based on the availability of funding, about 10% of applicants to our graduate degree programs are offered admission, and about 50% of those offered admission generally accept.
-In fall 2017, we received around 100 applications and admitted ten new Ph.D. rotation students.
-Direct admission and offers to other graduate programs in Biochemistry or Biophysics is not included here.
+In fall 2018, we received over 100 applications and admitted eleven new graduate students.

 Is financial support provided?